breucker/torrentmission/README.md

 Chrome Extension Torrent from pirateBay to Tranmission - 2017-04
 ================================================================

-This extension aims to put a context menu to chrome witch allow the user to add a torrent from the PirateBay directly into transmission via the tranmission-daemon RPC.
+This extension aims to put a context menu to chrome witch allow the user to add a torrent from magnet link (as in the PirateBay "download this torrent" button link) directly into transmission via the tranmission-daemon RPC.

 # Pre-Requisite